OtienoKeith/ai-tools-scout/README.md

 # AI Tools Scout 🔍

-A modern web application that helps you discover the best AI tools for any task.
-Simply describe what you need help with, and AI Tools Scout will search a curated database to find the most relevant AI tools, complete with descriptions, pricing information, and direct links to pricing pages.
+AI Tools Scout is a modern web application that helps you discover the best AI tools for any task—powered by the incredible **Tavily API**.
+Just describe what you need, and Tavily's advanced search delivers the most relevant AI tools, complete with descriptions, pricing, and direct links.

-## ✨ Features
+## ✨ Features (Powered by Tavily)

+- **🌟 Tavily-Powered Search**: All tool discovery is driven by the Tavily API for the most accurate, up-to-date results
-- **🔍 Smart Search**: Search for AI tools using natural language queries
+- **🔍 Natural Language Search**: Find AI tools using plain English queries—Tavily understands your intent
-- **🎯 Tool Discovery**: Find tools with detailed information including pricing and descriptions
+- **🎯 Tool Discovery**: Get detailed info, pricing, and direct links for every tool
-- **💰 Pricing Information**: Direct links to pricing pages for each tool
+- **💰 Pricing Information**: See pricing models and go straight to pricing pages
-- **⚡ Fast Results**: Get results quickly with optimized search algorithms and caching
+- **⚡ Fast Results**: Lightning-fast search, thanks to Tavily's optimized API and local caching
 - **🎨 Modern UI**: Beautiful, responsive interface built with Vite and Tailwind CSS
-- **🛡️ Error Handling**: Robust error handling with user-friendly, emoji-rich messages
+- **🛡️ Friendly Error Handling**: Emoji-rich, user-friendly messages if no tools are found
-- **📱 Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
+- **📱 Responsive Design**: Works perfectly on desktop, tablet, and mobile
-- **🧠 Curated Results**: Hardcoded demo queries and a comprehensive AI tool database for accuracy
-- **❌ No Inaccurate Fallbacks**: If no relevant tools are found, a friendly message is shown—never misleading results

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js 18+
 - npm or pnpm
+- **Tavily API key** (required)

 ### Installation